ahsan-fayyaz/Data-Science-World-Happiness/README.md

 ### Contributions
 Describe the contributions that each group member made.
 - Ahsan Fayyaz
-  - Wrote data_cleaning.py script to clean data
+  - Wrote data_cleaning.py script to clean data.
 - Rezwana Kabita
   - Helped Clean the datasets and wrote scripts to visualize and understand the data better.
 - Shanshan Li
   - Collected all raw datasets.
+  - Wrote and editted the readme.md file